 I’m not calling out one major American pizza chain “cough smominos” but when pizza crust is consistently left in the box because it “tastes like cardboard” there’s something wrong.

-While in contrast, the dough at Diecicento Enoteca Ristorante Pizzeria (our favorite in Torino, Italy) is so addictive, they bring a plate of bite-sized pieces to tide you over before your pizza is done.
+While in contrast, the dough at Diecicento Enoteca Ristorante Pizzeria (our favorite in Torino, Italy) is so addictive.
+Hence they bring a plate of bite-sized pieces to tide you over before your pizza arrives.
 It’s THAT good.
 I’m hungry.
 Is anyone else hungry?